emmatey/day-sheet-maker/README.md

 >**Note:** In the case of ‘department A’ having a member of ‘department B’ scheduled for a shift in ‘department A’, next to the relevant employee’s name >will be *"– (Native Role)"*.
 So, for example if a cashier is scheduled in the meat department for a day, on the meat department’s daysheet the cashier will >be listed as *First Last - (“Cashier”)*

 ![The menu to configure roles.](https://raw.githubusercontent.com/emmatey/day-sheet-maker/refs/heads/react-ui/assets/readmeImages/roleMapSettingsMenu.png)
+*The menu to configure roles.*

 # What are labor trackers
 The labor tracker is just a collection of all the time blocks you’ve configured shown as a table ordered by start time.
 They can have as many elements as you have time blocks, and will be rendered by default on a per role basis in your output.
 However there’s also the option to condense all the per-role labor trackers into a unified table that tracks the entire department as one unit.

 ![Standard 'Labor Trackers' for a department with 4 roles.](https://raw.githubusercontent.com/emmatey/day-sheet-maker/refs/heads/react-ui/assets/readmeImages/laborTrackers.png)
+*Standard 'Labor Trackers' for a department with 4 roles.*

 !['Labor Trackers' for a department with 4 roles, and one disabled.](https://raw.githubusercontent.com/emmatey/day-sheet-maker/refs/heads/react-ui/assets/readmeImages/roleDisabledLaborTrackerExample.png)
+*'Labor Trackers' for a department with 4 roles, and one disabled.*

 !['Labor Trackers' where scope is shifted from per role to per department.](https://raw.githubusercontent.com/emmatey/day-sheet-maker/refs/heads/react-ui/assets/readmeImages/unifiedLaborTracker.png)
+*'Labor Trackers' where scope is shifted from per role to per department.*

 # What is ESH
 ESH, or effective/estimated shopping hours is an online fulfillment department specific metric.
 It attempts to show, at a glance, how many labor hours per hour of shopping power the department will have.
 This is useful for comparing against the estimated labor required figure in the order management system’s dashboard.